mahescho/ISLalwasyOnSctips/README.md

 ## Usage

-**Create a config.ps1 file**
+**Create a isl.ini file**

-Your download URL for the ISL AlwaysOn client has to be placed in a file as the setup script called "config.ps1".
+Your download URL for the ISL AlwaysOn client has to be placed in a file as the setup script called "isl.ini".
 The content should look like this:

     $url = https://your.isl.server.com/download/ISLAlwaysOn?cmdline=%2FVERYSILENT+grant_password+%22H.......

 The easiest way to create a working URL is using my PHP script: https://github.com/mahescho/ISLalwaysOnLinkGenerator

-If you don't want to or can't download ISL AlwaysOn while setup you can provide a setup binary instead by adding $islexec to "config.ps1":
+If you don't want to or can't download ISL AlwaysOn while setup you can provide a setup binary instead by adding $islexec to "isl.ini":

     $islexec = "ISLAlwaysOn.exe"